 The option is pending on final ratification (publication) by Spain of the MIL.
 The approved text includes the option to apply part VI to the CTA.

-No DDT signed by Spain contains an arbitration clause.
+No DTT signed by Spain contains an arbitration clause.

-The option adopted under the MLI is the one mentioned in 9.1 Application of Part VI of the MLI to Covered Tax Agreements (CTAs).
+The option adopted under the MLI is the one mentioned in 10.1 International Tax Arbitration Options and Procedures.

-The approved text pending ratification (publication) also contains specific reserves excluding from Part VI, according to Article 28.2.a) of the MLI, the following issues:
+The approved text pending ratification (publication) also contains specific reserves excluding from Article 28(2)(a) of Part VI of the MLI, the following issues:

 The approved text does not contain any specific option and/or provision on this subject.